Uranus’ Tilt Caused By ‘Cataclysmic’ Collision From 4 Billion Years Ago

 As reported by Phys.org, it seems like Uranus collided with a massive celestial object, one that was roughly twice the size of Earth.
 This collision would have occurred during the initial formation of our solar system, approximately four billion years ago.
 The object in question would have most likely been a protoplanet made up of ice and rock.

-This discovery came as a result of an investigation into how Uranus ended up with an axial tilt.
-A team comprising of experts from around the world was led by astronomers from Durham University.
+This discovery came as a result of an investigation into how Uranus ended up with a sideways axial tilt.
+A team comprised of experts from around the world was led by astronomers from Durham University.
 To get an idea of how the planet was shaped and evolved, the team ran extensive computer simulations of various collisions, to see how they would have impacted Uranus.
 These simulations confirmed a previous study, which suggested that Uranus’ tilt was originally caused by a collision.

 Research also indicated that the debris from the colliding proto-planet could have formed a thin shell along the edge Uranus’ ice layer, in turn trapping any thermal energy from the planet’s inner core.
 This could help explain the cold temperatures along the planet’s outer atmosphere, which hover at around -357 degrees Fahrenheit (-216 degrees Celsius).